Wouldn’t it be great if after adding content to your site, the following happened … all from your page URL:

 Instead of this …

-(Using permalinks helps search engines and visitors understand what the content is about)
+(Using post name permalinks helps visitors understand what the post is about)

-- %postname% – A sanitized version of your post title.
-For example, if your post title is ”Ten Signs That You’re About To Get Fired From Your Job!”, the postname tag will convert this into “ten-signs-that-youre-about-to-get-fired-from-your-job” (all lower case characters and punctuation symbols removed) in the URL.
-Tip: You can always edit this text in the post slug field on the Add/Edit Post/Page screens.
+- %postname% – A correctly formatted version of your post title.
+For example, if your post title is ”The Five Don’ts Of DIY Home Repair!”, the postname tag will convert this into “the-five-donts-of-diy-home-repair” (all letters converted to lower case and punctuation symbols removed) in the URL.
+Tip: You can edit the words in your post title in the post slug field on the Add/Edit Post/Page screens.

 - %category% – A sanitized version of the category name.
 Nested sub-categories appear as nested directories in the URI (Uniform Resource Identifier – the string of characters used in the URL).
 Tip: You can edit this text in the category slug field in the New/Edit Category screens.